ais-climber/ais-climber.github.io/_pages/about.md

 About me
 ======
 Hi, I'm Caleb.
-I am currently working through a PhD in Computer Science (artificial intelligence \& formal logic) at Indiana University, with the supervision of [Larry Moss](https://iulg.sitehost.iu.edu/moss/) and [Saúl Blanco](http://homes.sice.indiana.edu/sblancor/).
-I regularly engage with the [IU Pure and Applied Logic group](https://iulg.sitehost.iu.edu/index.shtml), many members of the [IU Case-Based Reasoning lab](http://vision.soic.indiana.edu/projects/deepcbr/), and the [plwonks](http://wonks.github.io/) group.
+I am currently working through a PhD in Computer Science (artificial intelligence & logic) at Indiana University, with the supervision of [Larry Moss](https://iulg.sitehost.iu.edu/moss/) and [Saúl Blanco](http://homes.sice.indiana.edu/sblancor/).
+I regularly engage with the [IU Pure and Applied Logic group](https://iulg.sitehost.iu.edu/index.shtml), many members of the [IU Case-Based Reasoning lab](http://vision.soic.indiana.edu/projects/deepcbr/), and the [plwonks group](http://wonks.github.io/).

 The bee in my bonnet at the moment concerns how we can consider machine learning systems as dynamic modal logics.
 The point is to integrate reasoning alongside learning _on the logical front_; by doing so, we can apply well-known completeness, complexity, and expressivity results to better understand machine learning.